DECODEproject/whitepaper/conceptual_framework.md

 #### Data transparency

 Taking stock of this *accountability design* challenge leads us to a couple of preconditions to a possible solution or implementation.
 One of the most important of these, especially in a DECODE context, is **data transparency**.
 What type of data was used, where, when and for what purpose was this data collected?
-In a system for data management (such as DECODE) the relevant metadata needs to be recorded and made available when needed, either directly to the user in response to queries, or to aggregation alghoritms that produce data that itself needs to be able to provide an account of its provenance.
+In a system for data management (such as DECODE) the relevant metadata needs to be recorded and made available when needed, either directly to the user in response to queries, or to aggregation algorithms that produce data that itself needs to be able to provide an account of its provenance.
 The accountability mechanisms may not be part of DECODE, the data formats needed to make them possible **are**.

 In DECODE the provenance metadata is provided through the *application*.
 When a participant stores some data in a DECODE-enabled system, the participant **always** does this through an *application*.
 Similarly, the application may generate data on behalf of the participant and store it (or a link to it) through DECODE.
 The data recorded or stored always has the relationship recorded that it comes from this particular *application* (The **source**).

 ### Attribute verification with ABC

-In order to provide a stronger assertion about the **provenance** of attributes in DECODE, we incorporate the cryptographic mechanism of
+In order to provide a stronger assertion about the **provenance** of attributes in DECODE, we incorporate the cryptographic mechanism of Attribute Based Credentials (ABC)
-**Attribute Based Credentials (ABC)**

->An attribute in this case is any indivisible piece of personal information that can be described by a bit-string, such as an identifier, a qualification or a property of an entity.
+> An attribute in this case is any indivisible piece of personal information that can be described by a bit-string, such as an identifier, a qualification or a property of an entity. [@alpar2015attribute]

-> Informally, an Attribute-Based Credential (ABC) is a cryptographic container of attributes that can provide security assurances for all participants in the system
+> Informally, an Attribute-Based Credential (ABC) is a cryptographic container of attributes that can provide security assurances for all participants in the system. [@alpar2015attribute]

-- [@alpar2015attribute].

 For example, when selling a bottle of wine, a vendor has to verify that their customer is over the age of 18.
 The customer shows their credential; an identity card issued by the government, to convey the information 'date of birth' to the shop owner, in order to prove that they have the attribute 'being over the age of 18'.